Domain name disputes

 - Are usually held in the language of the domain name holder (as shown in the WHOIS) unless agreed otherwise.
 As a complainant, you can request a change to another official EU language.
 This request may be granted at the panellists' discretion, but certain fees may apply.

-- Take four months to resolve on average
+- Take an average of four months to resolve.

 - Represent a more financially viable option than a regular court proceeding.

-Costs vary depending on the number of panellists you select and the number of registrations you dispute.
-For the complete list of fees, please see eu.adr.eu.
+Costs vary depending on the number of panellists and the number of domain names you dispute.

-There are three steps to starting an Alternative Dispute Resolution (ADR) procedure.
+It only takes a few steps to start an Alternative Dispute Resolution (ADR) procedure.

-To start a case or procedure, you have to register on the ADR website, eu.adr.eu.
+To start a case or procedure, choose your ADR provider

-Once you have registered, you can file your complaint.
+Once you have chosen an ADR provider, you can file your complaint through their respective website.
 During this process you have to provide the details of the complaint and the arguments that prove your case.
 You will also get the chance to electronically attach any relevant evidence.

 If you win your case:

-- If you are eligible to register domain names under .eu or its variants in other scripts, the domain name's registration will be transferred to you after a 30-day appeal period.
+- If you are eligible to register domain names under .eu or its variants in other scripts, the domain name will be transferred to you after a 30 calendar day appeal period.

-- If you are not eligible to register domain names under .eu or its variants in other scripts, the registration will be deleted and the name will be made available for registration again after a 40-day quarantine period.
+- If you are not eligible to register domain names under .eu or its variants in other scripts, the domain name will be made available for general registration after 30 calendar days.

 If you lose your case:

-- ADR rulings are legally binding, unless you, as a losing party, choose to appeal the decision through a conventional court of law within 30 calendar days.
+- ADR rulings are legally binding, unless you choose to appeal the decision through a conventional court of law within 30 calendar days.